mifukuda/LeetcodeTracker/README.md

 ![Image of progress graph](images/image4.png)

-### Enter problems by providing URL (automatically scraped from the LeetCode page) and view on the Home Screeb
+### Enter problems by providing URL (automatically scraped from the LeetCode page) and view on the Home Screen

 ![Image of entering problem](images/image5.png)
 ![Image of problem list](images/image6.png)